Kenny McFadden

-Kenny McFadden (18 August 1960 – 24 March 2022) was an American basketball player and coach.
-Born in the United States, he moved to New Zealand in 1982 to play for the Wellington Saints, where he played 15 seasons and won four NBL championships.
-He was instrumental in developing and coaching New Zealand's young basketball players over 40 years.
+Kenneth Duane McFadden (18 August 1960 – 24 March 2022) was an American basketball player and coach.
+Born in the United States, he moved to New Zealand in 1982, where he played 15 seasons for the Wellington Saints and won four NBL championships.
+He was instrumental in developing and coaching New Zealand's young basketball players for over 40 years.

 Early life and college

 McFadden grew up in East Lansing, Michigan, and attended J. W. Sexton High School.
 He played two seasons of college basketball for Washington State University between 1980 and 1982.

 Professional career

 McFadden moved to New Zealand in 1982 to play for the Wellington Saints.
-In his first year, he guided the team to the second division title, before going onto six straight NBL Grand Finals.
+In his first year, he guided the team to the second division title.
+The Saints went on to reach six straight NBL Grand Finals upon entering the top league.
 He led the Saints to championships in 1984, 1985, 1987 and 1988.
 He finished his playing career as a four-time All-Star Five member, a two-time outstanding guard, a two-time scoring champion, and a three-time assist champion.
 He played 252 NBL games in total, scoring 5004 points for a career average over 20 points per game.
-In 2021, he was named the number 2 greatest NBL player of all time.
-His No. 5 jersey was retired by the Saints in 2010.
+His No. 5 jersey was retired by the Saints in 2010 and in 2021, he was named the number 2 greatest NBL player of all time.